danielbodnar/awesome-stars/BY-LANG.md

 - [dragonflyoss/nydus](https://github.com/dragonflyoss/nydus) - Nydus - the Dragonfly image service, providing fast, secure and easy access to container images.
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [mycelial/mycelite](https://github.com/mycelial/mycelite) - Mycelite is a SQLite extension that allows you to synchronize changes from one instance of SQLite to another.
-- [GreptimeTeam/greptimedb](https://github.com/GreptimeTeam/greptimedb) - An Open-Source, Cloud-Native, Unified Time Series Database for Metrics, Events, and Logs with SQL/PromQL supported.
+- [GreptimeTeam/greptimedb](https://github.com/GreptimeTeam/greptimedb) - An Open-Source, Cloud-Native, Unified Time Series Database for Metrics, Logs and Events with SQL/PromQL supported.
 Available on GreptimeCloud.
 - [libreddit/libreddit](https://github.com/libreddit/libreddit) - Private front-end for Reddit
 - [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a declarative GUI toolkit to build native user interfaces for Rust, C++, or JavaScript apps.
 - [cberner/redb](https://github.com/cberner/redb) - An embedded key-value database in pure Rust